favarog/Miscellaneous/README.md

-# hello-world
+# mMiscellaneous

-Repository to place all sorts of code I use or work on.
+Repository to place all sorts of isolated code I made.